AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Select from Pie Chart, Line Chart, and Bar Chart.

     * **Alternative text**
-      Alternative text that displays instead of the chart.
+      Displays alternate text instead of the chart.

     * **Width**
-      Width of the chart in pixels.
+      The width of the chart in pixels.

     * **Height**
-      Height of the chart in pixels.
+      The height of the chart in pixels.

 The following show an example of chart data followed by the resulting Bar chart: